pratikunterwegs/gooseFamsizeGermany/texts/geese012.md

 # Checking spatial autocorrelation

 Plotting a semivariogram of the model residuals against their locations is an accepted way of checking visually for spatial autocorrelation.
 An increasing trend in the semivariance over distance would indicate the presence of spatial autocorrelation.
 Two libraries in R allow for the computation and plotting of variograms: **gstat** and **nlme**.

+There does not appear to be spatial autocorrelation along X or Y axes.